Clinton P. Ferry: Tacoma, Washington

 In 1868, Ferry and his in-laws bought a piece of land on the east shore of Puget Sound, northeast of Olympia.
 The place they believed to have potential started to develop, and in 1873, the family came there to settle.
 Ferry, along with his father-in-law General Matthew Morton McCarver, was credited for giving it the name Tacoma.

 In Tacoma, Ferry kept investing in real-estate, accumulating considerable property.
 A patriot of the city, he dedicated most of his time to social and administrative improvements.
 Aside from being invested in the city's development on the national level, Ferry was interested in its internal establishment, creating parks, sidewalks, and the whole city's layout.
+On May 14, 1883, he donated a half-acre plot of land that later became Ferry Park.
+In 1902 he ordered 5 statues including a sphinx, 2 griffins, and one titled the Lioness and Her Cubs.

 Through the efforts of Ferry and his father-in-law, Tacoma became the western terminus of the newly built Northern Pacific Railroad.
 However, later, due to the failing economy and the panic it caused, the railroad company closed.
 Ferry tried to bring the business back by working as a chief clerk, cashier, salesman, bookkeeper, and other positions at both the Northern Pacific Railroad Company and the Tacoma Land Company.
 He didn't have much success, and decided to retire and go to San Francisco.
 By 1888, as Ferry had expected, business and development in Tacoma improved.
 However, he wasn't ready to return home yet.